Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Numerical Experiments

-In \Cref{fig:max_norm_residuals,fig:l2_norm_residuals,fig:max_norm_approximation_error,fig:l2_norm_approximation_error}, we visualize the convergence of our method.
+In \Cref{fig:max_norm_residuals,fig:l2_norm_residuals,fig:max_norm_approximation_error,fig:l2_norm_approximation_error}, we visualize the convergence of MA for $M=6$ given the true CCP.
 We plot the sup-norm of residuals, $\|r_{k}\|_{\infty}$, $L_2$-norm of the residuals, $\|r_{k}\|_{2}$, the sup-norm of the approximation error, $\|V_{k} - V^{*}\|_{\infty}$, and $L_2$ norm of the approximation error, $\|V_{k} - V^{*}\|_{2}$.
-All figures are plotted as functions of the iteration count $k$ for different $\beta$. \Cref{fig:max_norm_residuals,fig:l2_norm_residuals,fig:max_norm_approximation_error} exhibit a similar pattern: they increase initially, peak between iterations 20-30, and then decrease rapidly. \Cref{fig:l2_norm_approximation_error} shows the $L_{2}$-norm of approximation error decreases monotonically consistent with \Cref{theorem: Convergence of Model-adaptive approach}.
-Notably, while $\beta = 0.999$ initially results in larger residuals and approximation errors compared to smaller discount factors, it still achieves convergence after approximately 30 iterations.
-This demonstrates the ability of our method to handle large discount factors, which is challenging for SA.
+All figures are plotted as functions of the iteration count $k$ for different $\beta$. \Cref{fig:max_norm_residuals,fig:l2_norm_residuals,fig:max_norm_approximation_error} exhibit a similar pattern: they increase initially, reach a peak, and then decrease rapidly. \Cref{fig:l2_norm_approximation_error} shows the $L_{2}$-norm of approximation error decreases monotonically consistent with \Cref{theorem: Convergence of Model-adaptive approach}.
+Notably, while $\beta = 0.999$ initially results in larger residuals and approximation errors compared to smaller discount factors, it still achieves convergence within a comparable number of iterations.
+This demonstrates the ability of MA to handle large discount factors, which is challenging for SA.